The Resonance Hall

 Audience Experience

-Residual effects linger for hours: warmth, heightened sound sensitivity, synesthetic bleed where music registers as color.
-There is an addictive quality.
-Regulars attend multiple times per week and describe withdrawal-like symptoms between visits.
+Residual effects linger for hours: warmth, heightened sound sensitivity, synesthetic bleed where music registers as color in peripheral vision.
+Regular attendees describe withdrawal-like symptoms between performances and escalating need for stronger manifestations.
+The Collective monitors for this.
+They have no protocol for intervention.

 Sensory Profile